- You will need to create a free Submittable account or sign in with Google or Facebook credentials to submit to these forms.

 Applications may request any amount up to $60,000.00.
 The Forestry Division reserves the right to partially fund projects.
 Project contacts will be notified by the Forestry Division Program Manager before any partial funding is approved.

-The Forestry Division may waive match for projects that occur within or deliver 100 percent of the project benefits to communities identified as disadvantaged.
-Applicants seeking a match waiver must use online vulnerability and environmental justice equity data tools to support a disadvantaged community designation, (e.g., White House Climate and Economic Justice Screening Tool (CEJST), Environmental Protection Agency (EPA) Environmental Justice and Screening Mapping Tool (EJScreen), or the EPA EnviroAtlas Interactive Map.
+The focus of the grants are on projects that occur within or deliver 100 percent of the projects benefits to communities identified as disadvantaged by the federal government.
+Applicants must use federal online vulnerability and environmental justice equity data tools to support a disadvantaged community designation (e.g., White House Climate and Economic Justice Screening Tool (CEJST), the EPA Environmental Justice and Screening Mapping Tool, and EPA EnviroAtlas Interactive Map).
+Projects that occur outside of areas identified as disadvantaged may still be funded but it may be at a lower amount.

 Applicants must submit their proposals on the Forestry Division’s Submittable webpage using this link: https://emnrd-sfd.submittable.com/submit.